biobakery/MTX_model/README.md

 ## How to Run ##

-MTX\_model can be run from the command line or as an R function.
+MTXmodel can be run from the command line or as an R function.
 Both methods require the same arguments, have the same options, and use the same default settings.

 ### Input Files ###

-MTX\_model requires three input files.
+MTXmodel requires three input files.

 1. Data (or features) file
     * This file is tab-delimited.